Skip to content

 3. Leniency Bias in Performance Reviews

-The next form of bias performance appraisal is leniency bias.
+The next form of biased performance reviews is leniency bias.
 This is when you give an employee an inflated rating because you feel a degree of sympathy or empathy towards them.
 For example, if you know an employee is having personal problems, you might be more inclined to give them a favorable review, even if they actually have notable room for improvement.

 4. Halo / Horns Effect